ClosureTree/closure_tree/README.md

           t.integer  :generations, :null => false   # Number of generations between the ancestor and the descendant.
 Parent/child = 1, for example. end

-        # For "all progeny of..." selects:
+        # For "all progeny of…" selects:
         add_index :tag_hierarchies, [:ancestor_id, :descendant_id], :unique => true

-        # For "all ancestors of..." selects
+        # For "all ancestors of…" selects
         add_index :tag_hierarchies, [:descendant_id]
       end
     end